dbierer/php-class-notes/php-iii-may-2021.md

 ## TODO
 * Research other options to improve performance of VM on Mac
-* RE: Lab: New Functions (compile a new extension)
-  * Rewrite `Makefile` and post new lab instructions
-* Get doc ref for HAL+JSON
 * Find out why Laminas API tools is not saving fields
-* Get source code for Stratigility example in the slides and post somewhere

 ## VM
 Here are some things to do with the VM after installation